freezer333/ramapo/source/courses/cmps530/weeks/week2-3.md

 # Structured Programs and Data
-This week is really a *Python bootcamp*.
-If you have never seen Python before, there is quite a bit of material to cover this week.
-Try your best to at least make it through Lists, and you can catch up next week when we look at Abstract Data Types.  **Please ask for help**.
+These next two weeks really are *Python bootcamp*.
+If you have never seen Python before, there is quite a bit of material to cover.  **Please ask for help**.

 [Back to topics](../topics.html)